lechmazur/step_game/README.md

 # Multi-Agent Step Race Benchmark: Assessing LLM Collaboration and Deception Under Pressure

-A multi-player “step-race” that challenges LLMs to engage in **public conversation** before secretly picking a move (**1**, **3**, or **5** steps).
+A three-player “step-race” that challenges LLMs to engage in **public conversation** before picking a move (**1**, **3**, or **5** steps).
 Whenever two or more players choose the same number, all colliding players fail to advance.
 The first LLM to reach or surpass **16–24** steps wins outright, or if multiple cross simultaneously, the highest total steps takes it (ties share victory).

-This setup goes beyond static Q&A by focusing on **social reasoning**—models must decide whether to cooperate, negotiate, or deceive.
-Each turn’s conversation is publicly visible, but final choices remain **private**, forcing collisions when strategic talk doesn’t match actual moves.
-By monitoring these dialogues and outcomes, we capture deeper dimensions of multi-agent interaction and see how advanced language models balance **shared knowledge** with **hidden intentions** to outmaneuver or cooperate:

-- **Communication vs. Silence**: Do models openly coordinate or quietly exploit predictable rivals?
-- **Adaptive Strategy**: Will they pivot away from repeated collisions or keep risking playing 5?
-- **Resilience**: Can a model withstand manipulative misinformation from others without sacrificing its own success?
+This design moves beyond static Q&A. Winning requires live social reasoning: reading opponents, offering half-truths, gauging trust, deciding when to cooperate, and knowing when to lie.
+Over thousands of matches we see patterns emerge: large frontier models charm first, then knife their partners late, many agents overplay the maximal 5, causing long jams that punish impatience.
+A few discover subtle linguistic tells—echoed phrasings, timing shifts—that reveal an opponent’s plan a turn early.

+The dataset opens fresh questions.
+Can we predict a model’s next move from its last sentence?
+Which phrases cloak a bluff?
+Do temporary alliances ever stick?
+How fast does an agent abandon a losing script?

 ---